fabacab/awesome-cybersecurity-blueteam/README.md

 - [helm-secrets](https://github.com/jkroepke/helm-secrets) - Helm plugin that helps manage secrets with Git workflow and stores them anywhere, backed by SOPS.
 - [terrascan](https://runterrascan.io/) - Static code analyzer for Infrastructure as Code tools that helps detect compliance and security violations to mitigate risk before provisioning cloud native resources.
 - [tfsec](https://aquasecurity.github.io/tfsec/) - Static analysis security scanner for your Terraform code designed to run locally and in CI pipelines.
+- [Pixee](https://pixee.ai) - Pixeebot finds security and code quality issues in your code and creates merge-ready pull requests with recommended fixes.

 ### Application or Binary Hardening